-Capital loans are available only to qualifying districts.
-Capital loans must not be used for the construction of swimming pools, ice arenas, athletic facilities, auditoriums, bus garages, or heating system improvements.
-Proceeds of the loans may be used only for sites for education facilities and for acquiring, bettering, furnishing, or equipping education facilities.
-Contracts must be entered into within 18 months after the date on which each loan is granted.
+Capital grants and loans are available only to qualifying districts.
+Capital grants and loans must not be used for the construction of swimming pools, ice arenas, athletic facilities, auditoriums, bus garages, or heating system improvements.
+Proceeds of the grants and loans may be used only for sites for education facilities and for acquiring, bettering, furnishing, or equipping education facilities.
+Contracts must be entered into within 18 months after the date on which each grant and loan is approved.
 For purposes of this section, "education facilities" includes space for Head Start programs and social service programs.

-Beginning July 1, 1999, a district is not eligible for a capital loan unless the district's estimated net debt tax rate as computed by the commissioner after debt service equalization aid would be more than 41.98 percent of adjusted net tax capacity.
+Beginning July 1, 2020, a district is not eligible for a capital grant and loan unless the district's estimated net debt tax rate as computed by the commissioner after debt service equalization aid would be more than 41.98 percent of adjusted net tax capacity.
 The estimate must assume a 20-year maturity schedule for new debt.

 (a) To grant a positive review and comment the commissioner shall determine that all of the following conditions are met: